chacha1921/financial_payment_processing/README.md

   Upon payment completion or failure, the **payment-dispatcher-service** publishes domain events to Kafka topics.
 This is done reliably using the transactional outbox pattern, ensuring that event emission is consistent with state changes and preventing loss of critical notifications for downstream systems.

-  Future Implementation Due to time constraint
+ Future Implementation (Due to time constraints)

 ### 7. Adhere to Global Rate Limits (2 TPS)
 - **Solution:**